Stephen-Gates/GTFS/results/results.md

 - calendar
 - calendar_dates
 - feed_info
 - routes
+  - fail due to optional url test (see [goodtables #109](https://github.com/frictionlessdata/goodtables/issues/109))
+  - need to confirn if null allowed for route_type
+  - file must contain at least one of route_short_name or route_long_name – no obvious test for this.
+Required:false set on both
 - shapes
+- stops
-- stops - fail due to optional url test (see [goodtables #109](https://github.com/frictionlessdata/goodtables/issues/109))
+  - fail due to optional url test (see [goodtables #109](https://github.com/frictionlessdata/goodtables/issues/109))
 - trips

 GoodTables: